About the President

 A visionary leader and accomplished scholar, Vistasp M. Karbhari took office in June 2013 as the eighth president of The University of Texas at Arlington.
 He is a professor in the Department of Mechanical and Aerospace Engineering and the Department of Civil Engineering.

 As president, he is committed to advancing UT Arlington’s national and international profile while strengthening excellence in research and teaching and ensuring the success of the University’s 33,800 undergraduate and graduate students.

-He is a fellow of ASM International, which serves the materials science and engineering profession, and a fellow of the International Institute for FRP in Construction, which is dedicated to the use of fiber-reinforced polymer composites.
+He was elected a fellow of the National Academy of Inventors in 2013.
+He is also a fellow of the American Society of Civil Engineers, which serves the civil engineering profession, ASM International, which serves the materials science and engineering profession, and a fellow of the International Institute for FRP in Construction, which is dedicated to the use of fiber-reinforced polymer composites.
 He serves as the associate editor of the Journal of Civil Structural Health Monitoring, as the American editor for the International Journal of Materials and Product Technology, and as an editorial board member for Composite Structures, the ASTM Journal for Testing and Evaluation, Structural Engineering and Mechanics, and the International Journal of Sustainable Materials and Structural Systems.

 He and his wife, Lisa, reside in Arlington, Texas.